beakerbrowser/explore/README.md

-# Explore the peer-to-peer Web
+# Explore the peer-to-peer Web with Beaker

-A curated list of peer-to-peer websites and applications built for Beaker.
+A curated list of peer-to-peer websites and applications that run in the Beaker browser.

 Want to learn more?